xVeradus/sp25-cse110-lab4/expose/javascript/part2.md

 G. 3undefined due to string concenation of the operator +
 H. NaN, undefined to NaN when tried to convert to number

+15. The == operator can, depending on the operator change the datatype before the comparison.
+The === also compares the data types, so only if the data type and the data is equal it says true.
 14:
 A.true, JS converts values to number
 B.false, dictionary comparison -> 1 is smaller than 2